Multiphase modeling of anisotropic biomass particle pyrolysis accounting for particle deformation and coupled gas-phase dynamics: Mathematical Formulation

 The velocity $\mathbf{u}_p$ is the pseudo-phase shrinking velocity, which depends on the chemical reactions occurring within the pseudo-phase.
 Its calculation is explained in detail in \autoref{sec:shrinking-velocity}.
 While sharp-interface multiphase models usually adopt the indicator function \cite{tryggvason2011direct}, the peculiarity of this work is the presence of the non-homogeneous pseudo-phase, described by introducing a porosity field $\epsilon_g$, which is defined as the volume fraction of gas in each control volume $V$:

 This definition implies that the porosity has fractional values within the porous particle, while it is identically equal to $1$ in the gas phase environment.
-Assuming that the control volume is much larger than the pore size, the porosity results in a smooth function, in analogy to the formulation employed by two-fluid models \cite{marschall2011towards}.
-The evolution of the porosity is affected by the chemical reactions and the velocity of the pseudo-phase, as discussed in the next sections.
+Assuming that the control volume is much larger than the pore size, the porosity results in a smooth function, in analogy to the formulation employed by two-fluid models \cite{marschall2011towards}. \tc{The pseudo-phase is treated as a continuum, where overall phase properties are calculated as an average weighted on the porosity scalar field.} The evolution of the porosity is affected by the chemical reactions and the velocity of the pseudo-phase, as discussed in the next sections.
 Given that the calculation of the porosity is computed by volume averaging over a sufficiently large dimension with respect to the pore size, any random cross-section is statistically representative of the entire 3D structure.
 Therefore, the volumetric porosity is also equal to the surface porosity, which is used in the calculation of fluxes across the domain \cite{ConvectionPorousMedia}.